1.2 kg lamb shoulder, large dice or chops

 - Cover casserole dish with a lid or foil.
 Place in the oven on shelf position 2 and cook for 3 hours.

-- Remove from the oven then add the chickpeas and raisins.
+- Remove the tagine from the oven then add the chickpeas and raisins.
 Return to the oven for another 30 minutes.

 - Once cooked, remove from the oven and allow to rest for 20 minutes and season to taste.